-According to Portugal's finance minister, public debt will have fallen in nominal terms last year.
-If confirmed, it will be the first fall in government debt since 1995.
+According to Portugal's finance minister, public indebtedness will have fallen in nominal terms last year.
+If confirmed, it will be the first fall since 1995.

-The Minister of Finance, Mário Centeno, anticipated this Friday what he called “additional good news” for Portugal: public debt will have reduced in 2019 in nominal terms and not only in % of Gross Domestic Product (GDP).
+The Finance Minister, Mário Centeno, anticipated this Friday what he called “additional good news” for Portugal: public indebtedness will have reduced in 2019 in nominal terms and not only in % of Gross Domestic Product (GDP).
 If it materializes, it will be the first decrease in over two decades, at least.

-“Public debt reduction is good news.
-We are probably about to have some additional good news, which is that the nominal public debt may have already been reduced in 2019,” the finance minister said in Parliament, in the general discussion and vote on the state budget for 2020.
+“Public indebtedness reduction is good news.
+We are probably about to have some additional good news, which is that the nominal debt may have already been reduced in 2019,” the finance minister said in Parliament, in the general discussion and vote on the state budget for 2020.

 “Let’s wait for the results of the statistics to conclude exactly that,” he added in response to Socialist member Filipe Neto Brandão.